 If you’re not sure of your risk appetite or how to take your pension at retirement, you can choose the default option.
 This is a balanced Governed Investment Strategy (GIS) that targets flexible access at retirement.
 This could suit a typical customer and reflects what we most commonly see in terms of risk appetite and retirement options.
 The default strategy is not personalised to you, and it may not meet your needs at retirement, so please consider this when making a decision about your investment options.

 If you’re unsure what to choose, you can always seek financial advice.
 There will be a charge for this service.

 However, if your plans change, you can amend how you want to take your benefits or your chosen retirement date at any time.

-The current minimum retirement age is 55 and that’s when you can start accessing your benefits.
+The current minimum retirement age is 55 (57 from April 2028) and that’s when you can start accessing your benefits.
 But that doesn’t mean it’s right for you and so, before making a decision, you should consider all your options.
 For example, you might just want to reduce your working hours and access only some of your benefits rather than stopping working altogether.